harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 ### What are Active Services?

-- When Harness deploys a service via a pipeline, the service is counted as an Active Service, in the last 30 days.
+- When Harness deploys a service via a pipeline, the service is counted as an Active Service if the service is deployed not more than 30 days ago.
 Harness obtains all services that are part of any pipeline execution (deployment) over the past 30 Days.
 This represents the total Active Services consumed by an account.
-- When Harness deploys a GitOps Application, the GitOps Application is counted as an Active Service.e
+- When Harness deploys a GitOps Application, the GitOps Application is counted as an Active Service.
 - You can track Active Services in any month for your account by going to the Subscription page in the Harness UI.

 ### Where do I see my Active Service total?